 Full-day / All Ages / $3 per student / 4h

 Includes a 1-hour memorial park tour at Pukeahu and a 2-hour gallery tour with practical art workshop at City Gallery (with 1 hour to walk between sites and eat lunch).
 Students will take part in discussions and activities to learn about and reflect on the significance of sculptures and memorials, as well as experiencing a hands-on sculpture workshop and learning about the sculptural materials and techniques Brett Graham uses.

 Learning Areas: Visual Art, Aotearoa Histories

-We continue to follow Ministry of Health advice and guidelines for Covid-19 Level 1.
+We continue to follow Ministry of Health advice and guidelines for COVID-19.
 Click here for more information.